mgondan/rswipl/README.md

 ## Installation

 Please use R version >= 4.2.
 The package is on CRAN, it can be installed using `install.packages("rswipl")` from the R environment.

-The current sources can be installed using
+If you need an installation from the current sources, use

 `install.packages("remotes")`